MrPrattASH/Game_Design_In_Construct_3/LG0_using_github/1_how_to_install_github_desktop/README.md

 # Installing Github Desktop

 1. Head over to [github.com](www.github.com) and create a GitHub account using "Sign up".
+Notes:
-Be sure to use your ASH google account.
-(If you already have a personal Github account, skip this step).
+* If you already have a personal Github account, skip this step.
+* Be sure to use your ASH google account.
+* This is a *public website*.
+Do not use your real name in your username
+* This can easily become a future portfolio piece where you share your code with future employers/schools.
+Keep your username semi-professional.
 <img width="500" alt="Screen Shot 2022-11-21 at 15 25 29" src="https://user-images.githubusercontent.com/101632496/203079259-6888d3d3-e03a-46a3-a9c0-e3f580b2c831.png">

 2. Head over to [this site](https://desktop.github.com/) and download the GitHub Desktop App.
+Be sure you are downloading the MacOS version, **not** the windows version. (your file will be a .zip file, not a .exe file)
 <img width="500" alt="Screen Shot 2022-11-21 at 15 27 10" src="https://user-images.githubusercontent.com/101632496/203079596-370547a1-a5ce-490b-9163-92c80ad011af.png">

+3. Once you have this file downloaded, you need to unzip it (simple open the file, and you'll see a new program showup in your downloads).

+However, simply opening a zip file is not equivalent to installing the program correctly.
+To install, we have to add this to *your personal applications folder*.
+* Your computer has 2 different applications folder.
+1. Your main root folder.
+This is managed by ASH, and where all your school applications are. you don't have access to installing things here.
+2. Your *personal* applications folder.
+You are able to install programs here.

-3. To install, you cannot drag into your applications folder.
-You must instead drag into your personal Applications folder, this is different from your main root folder.
-With a finder window selected, in your menu bar, select "Go > Home"
+With a finder window selected, in your menu bar (top of your screen, not finder window), select "Go > Home"
 <img width="500" alt="Screen Shot 2022-11-21 at 15 27 10" src="https://user-images.githubusercontent.com/101632496/203079673-cd542923-ce4d-40e7-af0f-0db3a1314b7b.png">

-4. From Home, go to your Applications Folder.
+4. With your finder window still open, go to your Applications Folder.
 <img width="500" alt="Screen Shot 2022-11-21 at 15 27 10" src="https://user-images.githubusercontent.com/101632496/203079858-b7fec36a-bddb-4081-bb61-4aa631ad03e1.png">

-4. Unzip your downloaded program file.
-Then, Drag amd drop the GitHub Desktop App into this applications folder.
+4. Unzip your downloaded program file if you haven't done so yet.
+Then, Drag and drop the GitHub Desktop App into this personal applications folder. *Github desktop will not function properly if you open the program from downloads, desktop, etc.*

 5. After installing, open GitHub Desktop, and sign in to your GitHub account.
 Your GitHub desktop is now setup!